Billy Adams (politician)

-William Herbert Adams (February 15, 1861 – February 4, 1954), better known as Billy Adams, was an American political figure who served as the 25th governor of the state of Colorado, from 1927 until 1933.
+William Herbert Adams (February 15, 1861 – February 4, 1954) was an American politician who served as the 25th governor of the state of Colorado, from 1927 until 1933.

 Biography

 Adams was born in Blue Mounds, Wisconsin.
 In 1878, when he was 17, Adams moved to Alamosa, Colorado.
 He was later elected to City Treasurer, then Mayor of Alamosa, and later as Conejos County commissioner.
 In 1886, he was elected to the Colorado General Assembly as a member of the Colorado House of Representatives.
 In 1888, he was elected to the Colorado Senate where he served until 1926, when he was elected as Governor of Colorado.
 The centennial historian of the state, Marshall Sprague, summarized Billy Adams as "a cheerful, outgoing, bowlegged cowboy."

 In 1921, during his term as Colorado Senate Senator, Adams received approval on a bill that formed Alamosa State Normal School in Alamosa, Colorado.
 The college’s name was later changed to Adams State Teachers College in honor of its founder and finally to its present name Adams State University.
 Adams died on February 4, 1954, in Alamosa, Colorado, at the age of ninety-two, where he is buried.